9-max-6/9-max-6/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi;I+am+a+full+stack+software+engineer;and+a+SecOps+Zealot;I+am+open+to+collaboration+on+coding+projects;Django+Python+ReactJS+Javascript+C)](https://git.io/typing-svg)
 ---
-### I'm a Software Engineering student at African Leadership X
+### I'm a Software Engineer/System Administrator at DT Global Ltd
 ---
 ## 🔭I’m currently working on...
 > A business development platform that helps companies find opportunities in the international market that align with their objectives.